Measures N & G: Savanna's School Bonds

 The members of the Citizens' Oversight Committee include the following:

-Agendas for upcoming meetings as well as agendas, minutes, and materials presented at prior meetings are available on the School Bond Materials link on this web site.
+Agendas for upcoming meetings as well as agendas, minutes, and materials presented at prior meetings are available below.
 Agendas will be posted on this site 72 hours in advance of each regularly scheduled meeting.